Love people as much as you love wildlife? Apply to be a volunteer Perth Zoo Docent! (volunteer).

-We’ll start in the Zoo’s comfortable theatre, then one of our experienced Docents will walk with you around the Zoo and show you exactly what being a Docent entails.
-Interviews will also take place on Saturday 23 March 2024.
-Successful applicants will then be required to undertake an intensive training course across every Saturday between 27 April and 29 June 2024.
+We will start in the Zoo’s comfortable theatre, then one of our experienced Docents will accompany you around the Zoo and show you exactly what being a Docent entails.
+Following the information session, interviews will also take place on Saturday 18 April and Sunday 19 April 2026.
+Successful applicants will then be required to undertake an intensive ten-week training course across every Saturday between 2 May and 4 July 2026.

 What are Docents?